 - Cooperate with other governments in the investigation, detection, arrest, extradition and prosecution of those involved in such acts

 - Criminalize active and passive assistance for terrorism in domestic law and bring violators to justice.

 From October of 2001 until July of 2003, the Counter-Terrorism Committee fell under the leadership of Jeremy Greenstock of Great Britain, who was also the British Ambassador to the United Nations from 1998 until 2003.
 He was a logical selection as the first Chairman for the CTC, due to his heavy involvement with the UN Security Council.
 Under his direction, the CTC moved forward with great patience and insightfulness to implement measures that had become vitally important in the aftermath of the 911 tragedy.
 Other former chairpersons of the committee include Inocencio F. Arias of Spain, Andrey I. Denisov of Russia, Mirjana Mladineo of Croatia, and Ertuğrul Apakan from Turkey.
-The reins of this important UN committee are now in the capable hands of Mohammed Loulichki, who has been the permanent Representative for the Kingdom of Morocco to the United Nations since 2008.
-Prior to assuming the chairmanship of the Counter-Terrorism Committee, he also served as its vice-chairman and has a considerable reputation in the United Nations for his efforts concerning human rights, especially as the facilitator of the review process concerning the status of the Human Rights Council (2010-2011).
+The reins of this important UN committee are now in the capable hands of Tarek Ladeb, who was first appointed Ambassador and Deputy Permanent Representative of Tunisia to the United Nations in August of 2019.
+Mr. Ladeb also has an impressive history of serving in Tunisia’s foreign service dating from 2011.

 For worldwide efforts in combatting terrorism to succeed, it is important that all nations are united in that effort, and that the necessary resources are made available.
 The Counter-Terrorism Committee strives to make this a reality through the following “working methods” that are outlined at the website: